 I have, as I’m sure the kids never say nowadays, been digging this album for a couple of weeks now.
 Don’t think I’ve ever said that before myself either, come to think of it.

-The tone is set beautifully by the opening track, Roy Brown’s ‘Love Don’t Love Nobody’, which is a tootling piece of blues that could easily have emerged from Sun Studios in the
+The tone is set beautifully by the opening track, Roy Brown’s ‘Love Don’t Love Nobody’, a tootling piece of blues that could easily have emerged from Sun Studios in the

 Fifties.
 It swings with ease, and with Flores’ pinging guitar solo thrown into the mix, backed up by another from Kenny Vaughan, you could easily imagine the Stray Cats being a mite envious.
 I could do without the yelps of emphasis in Flores’ vocals, a trick repeated later on the old-time R’n’B-cum-rockabilly of ‘I Want To Do More’, which also has piano and sax to the fore, and also on the jump-bluesy ‘Till The Well Runs Dry’.
 But I’ll forgive her given the quality of her phrasing and delivery throughout the album as a whole.

 |Rosie Flores - knows her onions, as they rarely say in Austin|